EliottDup/Ditherer/readme.md

 ## Inner Workings

 ### The Palette Generator
 The palette generator uses an image, and applies a [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm to all the colors it uses, and iterates through it as many times as the Iteration Count setting, with the Color Count setting defining k.
-The colors are initiated randomly, and with each iteration, should come approach one region of colors in the image with each iteration.
+The colors are initiated randomly, and with each iteration, should approach one region of colors in the image with each iteration.

 ### The Ditherer
 The ditherer uses an [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) algorithm, that makes use of a Bayer Matrix, the size of which is given by the Matrix Size setting.